This guide is designed to help you understand the financial aid process from the initial offer through delivery of financial aid.

 Financial Assistance E-Offer Notice

-Upon completing the Free Application for Federal Student Aid (FAFSA®), the United States Department of Education (DOE) transmits an Institutional Student Information Record (ISIR) to UIS OFA.
+Upon completing the Free Application for Federal Student Aid (FAFSA®), the United States Department of Education (ED) transmits an Institutional Student Information Record (ISIR) to UIS OFA.
 This report allows us to offer you financial aid when completed fully and correctly.
-In the cases of conflicting information, the DOE will notify you in the comments section of your Student Aid Report (SAR).
-After all requirements have been satisfied by both the DOE and UIS, the awarding progress may begin.
+In the cases of conflicting information, Federal Student Aid (FSA) will notify you in the comments section of your FAFSA Submission Summary.
+After all requirements have been satisfied by both ED and UIS, the aid offer will be prepared.

-Students applying for financial assistance will receive their financial aid offer letter electronically through the Financial Aid section of the UIS student portal, Self Service.
-More information can be found at Applying for AID.
+Students applying for financial assistance will receive their financial aid offer notification electronically through the Financial Aid section of the UIS student portal, Self-Service.
+More information can be found on the Financial Aid Offer Notice page.

 Financial Assistance Programs